approov/shipfast-api-protection/docs/ADVANCED_USAGE.md

-# ShipFast Demo - Advanced Usage
+# ShipFast - Advanced Usage

-The advanced usage guide is for anyone that wants to take full control of the entire stack for the ShipFast demo.
+This guide is for anyone that wants to build all the components used in the Shipfast blog series from scratch.
+This is not normally necessary as you can follow the blog series using the services and apps deployed and maintained by the Approov team, as described in the [blog series](https://blog.approov.io/tag/a-series-shipfast) and in the top level [README](/README.md#the-repository-structure).
+You will need to follow these instructions if you take up the challenge to pentest Approov, presented at the end of the [final blog post](https://blog.approov.io/practical-api-security-walkthrough-part-4) of the series.

+The setup steps can be summarized as follows:

+* Install dependencies: Docker, Docker Compose, Git, Approov CLI
+* Sign up for a free trial Approov account
+* Obtain Google Maps API Key
+* Sign up and configure a free trial Auth0 account
+* Clone this repository then configure and build it
+* Configure a box to serve the ShipFast API and the ShipRaider website and deploy it

+This process will probably take around <<X>> hours.

 ## Advanced Usage Overview